 This nationally accredited 1,160-hour full-time program leads to certification as a Paramedic in Iowa and the National Registry.
-It follows the U.S. DOT 2009, Paramedic National Standard guidelines and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The program adheres to the National Emergency Medical Services Educational Guidelines as defined by the NHTSA and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-This three-phase program consists of 15 weeks of intensive, classroom training, 8:30 a.m. to 4 p.m., in the EMS Learning Resources Center (EMSLRC); followed by a minimum of 260 hours of supervised hospital clinical time; and a minimum of 360 hours of supervised paramedic field time.
-Internships are available at a number of approved sites throughout the country.
+This three-phase program consists of 15 weeks of intensive, classroom training, 8:30 a.m. to 4:30 p.m., in the EMS Learning Resources Center (EMSLRC); followed by a minimum of 284 hours of supervised hospital clinical time; and a minimum of 360 hours of supervised paramedic field time.
+Internships are available at a number of approved sites, within Iowa.

-This program is conducted twice each year, beginning in January and July.
+This program is conducted twice each year, beginning in January (spring semester) and August (fall semester).

-Credentials obtained: Advanced Cardiac Life Support Provider, Advanced Medical Life Support, Basic Cardiac Life Support Instructor (optional), Neonatal Resuscitation Program (NRP) (optional), Pediatric Advanced Life Support Provider, Pediatric Education for Pre-hospital Professionals Provider, and Prehospital Trauma Life Support Provider.
+Credentials obtained: Advanced Cardiac Life Support Provider, Advanced Medical Life Support, Geriatrics Education for EMS , Neonatal Resuscitation Program (NRP), Pediatric Advanced Life Support Provider, Pediatric Education for Pre-Hospital Professionals Provider, and Pre-Hospital Trauma Life Support Provider.

-The U.S. Department of Transportation, National Highway Traffic Safety Administration, 2009 Paramedic Curriculum is followed throughout the program.
+The National Highway Traffic Safety Administration, National Emergency Medical Services Educational Guidelines are followed throughout the program.
 Students who successfully complete the program are eligible to take the National Registry paramedic examinations.

 1361 Park Street